afnleaf/PharahOBS/replaycode-ocr/README.md

 - DM the bot if you want to
 - Bot will only process images it can template match

+If you would like to run a self hosted version of the bot reach out to me -> @afnckingleaf on twitter or discord.

 ## What works
 - Post picture in a channel the bot sees, it spits out replay codes as text, but only if the template is matched.
 - React to the message if it was right or wrong to help out with improving the character recognition.

+## Problems
+- Pytesseract character recognition issues
+    - 5, 8, 9 vs S
+    - 1 vs I
+    - 0 vs O

 ## ToDo:
 - [x] message bot directly